+- Teachers / Teaching Assistants ensure that pupils can access the task and have all the resources available.

-- Teachers / Teaching assistants ensure that the pupil knows how to ask for help or signal that help is needed.
+- Teachers / Teaching Assistants ensure that the pupil knows how to ask for help or signal that help is needed.

 - TEACCH strategies are implemented to support the development of independence skills where necessary.

 - Visual cues and prompts are used.

-- Teaching assistants implementing 1:1

-/2:1 intervention use 'catch me cards'

-to bridge the gap between intervention

-and class based learning.
-The

-teaching assistants give the child a

-specific learning intention for the week

-(related to their 1:1 target) and this is

-shared with the class teacher.
-The

-child is then encouraged to tick the

-box each time they achieve the

-learning intention in class.
+- Teachers / Teaching assistants implementing 1:1 /2:1 intervention use 'catch me cards' to bridge the gap between intervention and class based learning.
+The adult gives the pupil a specific learning intention for the week (related to their 1:1 target) and this is shared with all key staff.
+The child is then encouraged to tick the box each time they achieve the learning intention in class.

 - Where appropriate, Teaching

 Assistants working 1:1 with pupils

 encourage them to be very specific

 about what they need help with, along

 with asking what they have done

 already to find the help for

 themselves.

-- 'Thrive' sessions help to encourage independence and self-help skills.
+- Social & Emotional sessions help to encourage independence and selfhelp skills.

-- We will ensure that our pupils who require a high amount of 1:1 support will have that support delivered by a number of different adults throughout the day/week.
-This will ensure that our pupils build resilience and selfcoping strategies to enable them to cope when and if a key adult is
+- We will ensure that our pupils who require a high amount of 1:1 support will have that support delivered by a number of different adults throughout

-House points are used to reward self- absent. help skills and independent learning.
-Residential Year 6 trips challenge and encourage the development of ageappropriate self-help skills.
+rely heavily on routine.
+House points are used to reward selfhelp skills and independent learning.
+'Learning Warriors' are identified in each class using our learning toolkit.
+Residential trips in Key Stage 2 challenge and encourage the development of age-appropriate selfhelp skills.
 All children have access to our Whole School Positive Behaviour System and key staff are trained in and implement de-escalation strategies throughout the whole school.
-The Behaviour Policy feeds into our Safe Touch Policy.
-(The Safe Touch Policy details how deescalation strategies underpin positive handling.)
+The Behaviour Policy feeds into our Safe Touch Policy the day/week.
+This will ensure that our pupils build resilience and self-coping strategies to enable them to cope when and if a key adult is absent.